-IT IS HEREBY CERTIFIED that the immediate effectiveness of this emergency rule establishing changes to the CityFHEPS program is necessary to address the urgent need to relocate homeless individuals and families from Department of Homeless Services (DHS) shelters into stable, permanent housing.
 The City and the State of New York are in the midst of a humanitarian crisis.
-Large numbers of individuals and families seeking asylum in the United States have arrived and are continuing to arrive in the City in need of temporary housing assistance.
+Large numbers of individuals and families seeking asylum in the United States are continuing to arrive in the City in need of temporary housing assistance.
 Due to the number of recently arrived asylum seekers in New York City, the shelter system is experiencing a record high need for capacity.
-As of October 1, 2023, more than 122,000 asylum seekers have arrived in the City, and currently, more than 63,000 asylum seekers remain in locations provided by the City, with more arriving every day.
-Over the last year, the City has opened at least 149 emergency shelters run by DHS, as well as 17 large scale humanitarian relief centers.
 The large number of arrivals has strained the City's capacity to provide a temporary place to stay for those who need it.
-This unprecedented crisis has required the City to take extraordinary measures to meet the immediate needs of the asylum seekers while continuing to serve the tens of thousands of people currently residing in DHS shelters.
+This unprecedented crisis has required the City to take extraordinary measures to meet the immediate needs of the asylum seekers while continuing to serve the tens of thousands of people currently residing in City shelters.